d-harnoni/Orchids-Color-Detection/README.md

 	- Primary and Secondary color

 The repository includes:
-- Source code for building color classifiers using Deep Learning
+- Source code for building color classifiers using Deep Learning --> in the folder "binary" and "multiclass"

 	Basically, source code for each architecture used in the paper is the same, only need to change the type of pre-trained model and use different color schemes.